 Hotel worth the splurge

 For such a small village, Trancoso has an impressive number of excellent hotels and pousadas.
-Paul has four favorites that fit different people, depending on what they value most: direct beach access, design, the most happening restaurant, and so on.
+Paul has favorites that fit different people, depending on what they value most.
 But the one property that consistently delivers across the board is the Uxua Casa Hotel.
 This property really does 100% capture the “essence” of Trancoso—laid back and boho yet still luxurious through and through.
-The accommodation are all villas (it’s hard to pick a favorite but the treehouse is pretty unique), and all the rooms are individually designed to maximize the outdoor space, with washbasins carved out of tree trunks, alfresco bathtubs and open-air living areas.
-The real difference though comes from their focus on delivering a total Trancoso experience, be it via cooking classes, capoeira, stand-up paddle boarding, or moonlight horse riding on the beach; Carlos the concierge, both the friendliest and also best-connected person in Bahia, is the man that makes it happen.
+The accommodations are all villas (it’s hard to pick a favorite, but the treehouse is pretty unique), all individually designed to maximize outdoor space, with washbasins carved out of tree trunks, alfresco bathtubs, and open-air living areas.
+The real difference, though, comes from their focus on delivering a total Trancoso experience, be it via cooking classes, capoeira, stand-up paddle boarding, or moonlight horse riding on the beach; Carlos the concierge, both the friendliest and also best-connected person in Bahia, is the man that makes it happen.
 Paul’s travelers receive a complimentary bottle of champagne as well as a special flower arrangement in their room.

 Restaurants the locals love

-The Estrela d’Agua pousada on Praia dos Nativos may be the hotel of choice for Brazilian celebrities (in fact, before it was a hotel it was the private house of the famous singer Gal Costa), but it is incredibly down-to-earth, and nothing beats a long seafood lunch at its beachside restaurant; this is the best moqueca (seafood stew) in Bahia, and don’t miss the coconut-crusted prawns.
+Pousada Estrela d’Agua on Praia dos Nativos may be the hotel of choice for Brazilian celebrities (in fact, before it was a hotel it was the private home of the famous singer Gal Costa), but it is incredibly down-to-earth, and nothing beats a long seafood lunch at its beachside restaurant; this is the best moqueca (seafood stew) in Bahia, and don’t miss the coconut-crusted prawns.

-Back up in the Quadrado, El Gordo was the original fine-dining establishment when it was opened back in 2004 by the larger-than-life Portuguese restaurateur Nuno Almeida.
-Almost 20 years later El Gordo is still Paul’s go-to restaurant for a special-occasion meal—traditional Portuguese cuisine, side by side with modern takes on Brazilian cuisine (the badejo in a cupuaçu sauce is a perennial favorite); the candlelight setting by an infinity pool overlooking the whole length of the Discovery Coast is unbeatable.
+Up in the Quadrado (a grassy square in town), El Gordo was the original fine-dining establishment when it was opened back in 2004 by the larger-than-life Portuguese restaurateur Nuno Almeida.
+Twenty years later, El Gordo is still Paul’s go-to restaurant for a special-occasion meal—traditional Portuguese cuisine, side-by-side with modern takes on Brazilian cuisine (the badejo in a cupuaçu sauce is a perennial favorite); the candlelight setting by an infinity pool overlooking the whole length of the Discovery Coast is unbeatable.

-Finally, for the best meal in Trancoso for less than R$40, the “kilo” restaurant Rabanete serves hearty Bahian and Mineiro cuisine to an appreciative local crowd who never fail to fill the wooden tables, under a large almond tree, in a prime location in the Quadrado.
+For the best meal in Trancoso for less than $10, the “kilo” restaurant Rabanete serves hearty Bahian and Mineiro cuisine to an appreciative local crowd who never fail to fill the wooden tables; sit under a large almond tree in a prime location in the Quadrado.

-You have to go off-menu for this one, but Vlad, the chef at El Gordo (see “Restaurants the Locals Love”), makes the best Thai prawns in Brazil.
+You have to go off-menu for this one, but Vlad, the chef at El Gordo, makes the best Thai prawns in Brazil.
 If you are feeling brave, ask for them extra spicy, and put the flames out with an ice-cold bottle of vinho verde.

 What to See and Do